Coaster Insider Tour

 Funny detail about the train’s weight: Busch Gardens Williamsburg initially didn’t plan Griffon to be a floorless Dive Machine.
 The only thing they asked B&M concerned the ride’s capacity: the park wanted Griffon to have a higher capacity than SheiKra at the Florida park.
 That’s why they opted for 10 guests in a row instead of 8.
 However, B&M calculated that this change would make the train too heavy, unless… they left out the floor.
 This is how B&M and Busch Gardens invented the floorless Dive Machine concept, which has been copied a lot since that day.

 Next, Ben tells us about the three kinds of wheels on this coaster.
 This information isn’t new if you’re into coasters, but it’s cool to see all those gigantic wheels in close-up.
 His story about the chain-dog and the anti-rollback isn’t new either.
 These are the main components a train needs to climb a lift hill: the chain-dog is attached to the chain and the anti-rollback would keep the train in place if the chain should break (the famous clicking lift hill sound is created by the anti-rollback and not by the chain, as some might think).
 In addition, dive coasters like Griffon feature a third hook underneath each train.
 This is some kind of chain-dog which is used by the holding break, which causes the feeling of dangling over the edge of the tallest drop.
-It’s attached to a very slowly moving chain and when the train reaches the end of that chain, the 62-meter deep descent begins.
+It’s attached to a very slowly moving chain and when the train reaches the end of that chain, the 62-metre descent begins.

 While booking this Coaster Insider Tour, we got to choose between two different options: observer or participant.
 Both tours are exactly the same, but participants get a little extra… they climb to the top of Griffon.
 Of course, we booked the participant-tour.
 We didn’t want to miss such a unique experience and the additional cost isn’t that huge.
-Unfortunately, Busch Gardens recently sent us an e-mail with some bad news.
+Unfortunately, Busch Gardens recently sent us an e-mail with bad news.
 The evacuation lift – which would bring us to the highest point of the coaster – had broken down and that’s why this part of the tour was cancelled.
 That’s quite sad for us, but Busch Gardens can’t be blamed: the park did inform us in advance and they quickly refunded the extra cost of the participant-tour.
 Besides, we already booked a similar tour (including a dive machine lift walk) at Cedar Point for this summer, so it’s no big deal.
 Let’s hope Valravn’s evacuation lift doesn’t break down.

 Hey, there’s another way to get to the top op Griffon… riding that monumental coaster!
 And we feel lucky, because this VIP tour allows us to ride every roller coaster twice.
 We take our seats in the front row and we’re able to make today’s first rides.
 However, Griffon almost immediately breaks down during these early rides: we get stuck at the bottom of the lift hill.
 That’s quite funny, because Ben literally just told us how this coaster would be evacuated.
 Will we get an evacuation?
 The answer is no: the lift chain starts moving again five minutes later and we get to experience a truly great roller coaster two times in a row.
 What a great feeling to wake up with holding breaks, vertical drops and refreshing splashes.

 It’s past 10 o’clock and Busch Gardens is officially open.
 When we enter the New France area, it quickly becomes clear that today’s crowds will be similar to yesterday’s.
 In other words: it will be another very busy day.
 New France is the home of the newly opened InvadR and almost every American seems to ride this wooden coaster first thing in the morning.
-The result is a massive, chaotic crowd no one seems to understand.
+The result is a massive, chaotic crowd.
 Even the Busch Gardens employee holding the ‘End of Line’ sign looks confused.
 Savannah and Ben tell us that this madness is the main reason why InvadR isn’t included in the Coaster Insider Tour.
 Besides, the coaster doesn’t feature a Quick-Queue entrance (yet), so there’s only one way to ride this brand-new GCI: entering the very long line.
 Luckily, we’ve ridden InvadR yesterday, so there’s no need to conquer the queue today.

 InvadR has been added to our Coaster-Counter already, but we didn’t ride Alpengeist yet.
 We knew that this coaster would be included in our VIP tour and yesterday’s queue was just ridiculously long.
 However, my heart skips a beat when I realize that the ride is experiencing severe technical difficulties today.
 That enables us to make some unique photos of the empty ride station and the control panel, but I would obviously prioritize a ride over these pictures.
 A couple of hours later, Savannah gets a phone call with some good news: the maintenance team fixed the issues sooner than expected.
 Alpengeist’s wait time suddenly climbs to massive heights, but our VIP lanyard grants access through the ride exit.
 Check my previous trip report to read how much I enjoyed a front seat ride on this inverted coaster.